 Some parts of the manufacturing process are still manual, even on ultra-modern aircraft production lines.
 Using a fixed-speed drill and no lubrication, operators use nothing but muscle power to drill holes in a wide variety of combinations of CFRP, aluminium or titanium.
-This often occurs in three stages – pilot hole, core drilling and final reaming.
-For applications like these, the tool has to be ergonomically correct and deliver the highest quality results, regardless of the constitution of the operative.
+This often occurs in three or more stages – pilot hole, core drilling and final reaming.
+For applications like these, the tool has to be ergonomically correct and deliver the highest quality results, regardless of the constitution of the operator.
 So, it’s good to know that we, a renowned manufacturer of manual power tools and supplier to numerous aircraft manufacturers and their suppliers, sit on a repository of the necessary expertise for the machining of demanding material stacks.

 And, as a result of its collaboration with universities and research institutions, we are actively helping to shape the future of machining.